Trust Building in a Virtual Leadership, with TUDublin's Colin Hughes

 Cathal Divilly: Great Colin, and the topic, the title of your PhD again, remind me what that was?

-Dr Colin Hugues: Well, the PhD examined virtual leadership, trust building in virtual leadership.
+Dr Colin Hughes: Well, the PhD examined virtual leadership, trust building in virtual leadership.
 So it was basically, an investigation of trust in virtual leader-member dyads, essentially.
 So, what I looked at was – in three tech multinationals, all household names – I looked at people right across EMEA and I did over 40 interviews with employees and leaders.

 So I was getting both perspectives, so I was trying to understand from an employee perspective, what makes you trust the leader, but also what makes you feel trusted?
 Because trust is reciprocal and there's a saying that “trust begets trust”.
 That's a saying that people would be familiar with, but that's also being borne out more recently in the work of Paul Zak and others in the areas of neuroscience, where they've actually measured for things like Oxytocin, and actually proven that when someone trusts you, that it actually causes a spike in Oxytocin and makes you more willing to engage and to trust others.